 Ya.
 B. Zeldovich.
-Many young researchers took part meeting. the particular, the students International from Relativistic Astrophysics PhD program, including both CAPES-ICRANet and Erasmus Mundus program, participated in the conference and presented results of their scientific work.
-The conference was iointly organized ICRANet and the National Academy of Sciences of Belarus.
+Many young researchers took part meeting. in the In particular, the students from International Relativistic Astrophysics PhD program, including both CAPES-ICRANet and Erasmus Mundus program, participated in the conference and presented results of their scientific work.
+The conference was jointly organized by ICRANet and the National Academy of Sciences of Belarus.
 The opening address was given by Nobel Laureate prof.